-(a) Care Without Fear becomes the default for: - All new employees entering workforce - All small businesses (under 50 employees) - All state and local government employees
+(a) Care Without Fear becomes the default for: - All new employees entering workforce - All

-(b) Private insurance may continue for: - Employers who affirmatively choose to maintain it - Supplemental coverage (cosmetic, luxury amenities, etc.) - Out-of-state coverage coordination
+(b) Private insurance may continue for: - Employers who affirmatively choose to maintain it -

+Supplemental coverage (cosmetic, luxury amenities, etc.) - Out-of-state coverage coordination

 (c) Insurance companies must offer Care Without Fear enrollment assistance to policyholders.